mrashmiranjan/hackweek/README.md

 ## Requirements
 Sphinx (searchd) should be installed.
 No need to configure and launch it separately, everything will be taken care of with `rake ts:regenerate`.

+Mysql/mariadb should be installed and service should be running.
+If you have non-empty superadmin(root) password for the DB, you need to specify the same in config/database.yml

+If you want to send mails on addition of a comment, please refer config/application.yml and do the configurations.

 # Development with Vagrant